Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 John Boughey |

-From cig-a-likes to sub-ohm mods, we’ll give you a brief run-down of the differences between each type of vape device, and help you choose the one that’s right for you.
+From disposables to sub-ohm mods, this guide will explain the differences between each type of vape device and help you choose the one that’s right for you.

 E-cigarettes and Vape Devices

-Vape devices break down into four main categories: cig-a-likes, vape pens, pod systems and box mods.
+Vape devices break down into four main categories: disposables, vape pens, pod systems and box mods.
 They all look very different, but the basic parts are always the same.

 All e-cigarettes have an atomiser powered by a battery.
 The e-cigarette’s atomiser heats a small reservoir of e-liquid, and converts that liquid into vapour.
 It’s this vapour that you draw into your mouth and/or lungs when you vape.
 Sometimes, the e-liquid reservoir (tank) is part of the atomiser, and sometimes it’s separate.
 There are lots of other parts to an e-cigarette (mouthpieces, USB charging stations, cartridges, coils, wicks, LCD screens and so on), but you don’t need to know all about them when you’re starting out.